 There is a calculation called the Navy Tape Measure Method that can give you a body fat percentage based on 4 of these measurements.

 Don’t get obsessed and measure yourself every week.
 The best interval is monthly.
-Keep track of your measurements and adjust your programming according to the resul
+Combine your girth data with weight, photos, and strength metrics for a complete view of transformation.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}